Birmingham (horse): 1833: six-year-old season

 On 17 April 1833 at Birmingham, all of Beardsworth's horses were put up for auction.
 Birmingham was the highest-priced lot, fetching 1,500 guineas and entering into the ownership of Mr Scarisbrick.

 The horse began his final season with a failed attempt to win a third Stand Cup at Chester, as he finished second to Pickpocket.
 He then finished unplaced in the Croxteth Stakes at Liverpool on 2 July before running twice at Preston Racecourse a week later.
 He finished third in the Stanley Stakes over ten furlongs and ended his career by winning a sweepstakes over the same course and distance two days later.

 Stud career

 In the summer of 1833 Birmingham was sold and as a stallion prospect to General Lounin for £1,000.
 He was shipped from Hull to Russia in autumn of that year, together with the 1825 Epsom Derby winner Middleton.
 Birmingham was not a great success as a sire of winners in Russia, but some of his daughters had influence as broodmares.
+Birmingham died in 1854 at 27-years-old.